Complete 6000W DIY 48V

 - EG4 6000XP All-in-one Solar Power System: Click Here to Purchase

-- 2/0 AWG Inverter Cables: Click Here to Purchase
+- 2/0 AWG Battery to Inverter Cables (not required if using powerpro battery): Click Here to Purchase\

 - Load Center w/ Main Breaker: Click Here to Purchase